vsalbuq/gostack/challenge-02/README.md

 ## 📅 Submission

 This challenge **does not need to be submitted** and will not be corrected.
-The source code of my implementation of this challenge is available in the repository of the whole application, **[here](fastfeetrepo)**.
+The source code of my implementation of this challenge is available in the repository of the whole application, **[here][fastfeetrepo]**.

 You can find my own implementation